OpenMD/OpenMD/samples/water/iceCrystals/README.md

 # This directory contains unit cell and larger structures for simulations of ice crystals.
+Unless otherwise stated, these crystals are oriented such that the basal face is normal to the z-axis.

 ## Proton-disordered ice crystals
 The following proton-disordered ice-Ih crystals,